shalomb/pfp-slides/PITCHME.md

   * Consistency, Consistency, Consistency!!
     * Testing relatively unaffected by external factors
   * Environment Fidelity needed (fresh envs guarantee this)

 ---

+## So, Why pipeline?

+* Facilitates business continuity
+  * Dev -> Test -> Pre-release -> Release -> Ops
+  * All at the same time!
+* Builds QA into the deliverable
+  * Maintains -> Increases QA over iterations
+  * Builds confidence in the deliverable and process

+---

+## So, Why pipeline?

+* Smooth delivery/Quick feedback
+  * Problems fail the pipeline. _Fail fast/early_
+    * Prevention is better than cure!!
+  * Every change brings value - and _risks_
+    * Increasing costs to fix the longer issues remain
+    * CI requires the _right_ foundation
+  * Risk reduction (quantification)

+---